TheTechOddBug/lon-mirror/docs/STATE_DISTANCE_FOUNDATION.md

 Delta_Omega(S1, S2)

-and its unit is operationally named:
+and its operational unit is named:

 dO = delta-Omnia